 The day to day management of the Standard Club, including Standard UK, is led by executives who are members of the P&I executive committee of the managers.
-The executive committee comprises the chief executive, each of the Senior Insurance Management Function holders, and key function holders employed by the managers.
+The membership of executive committee comprises the chief executive, each of the chief executive's direct reports, and senior colleagues who report into the chief executive's direct reports.
 The head of internal audit, whilst not a member, attends meetings of the committee.